grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** I don't think I understand what you're talking about.
 Do you mean this "outside-in" approach that you mentioned yesterday?

 **Johnny:** Yes and don't worry if you didn't get what I said, I will explain as we go.
-For now, the only thing I mean by it is that we will follow the path of the request as it comes from the outside of our application and start implementing at the first place that where the request is not handled as it should be.
+For now, the only thing I mean by it is that we will follow the path of the request as it comes from the outside of our application and start implementing in the first place where the request is not handled as it should be.
 Specifically, this means we start at:

 ```csharp
 public class TicketOffice